 A newborn doesn’t need anything more than a completely flat sleeping surface free of clutter.
 A newborn shouldn’t have any blankets or stuffed animals in their crib that could potentially cover their face during their sleep.

-While you should continue to place babies on their back for sleep, once a baby can roll over on their own, you don’t have to flip them back.
-Babies usually can roll back and forth around 6 months.
+While you should continue to place babies on their backs for sleep, once a baby can roll over on their own, you don’t have to flip them back.
+Babies usually can roll back and forth for around 6 months.

 Can Babies Sleep on a Slight Incline?